Adaptive Coded Caching for Fair Delivery over Fading Channels: The Fair File Delivery Problem

 \begin{definition}[Stability] A queue $S(t)$ is said to be (strongly) stable if A queueing system is said to be stable if all its queues are stable.
 Moreover, the stability region of a system is the set of all vectors of admitted file rates such that the system is stable. \end{definition}

+Note that the expectation above is over fading gains, arrival processes and possibly random service processes of the queues up to time slot $t$.
 If the queueing system we have introduced is stable the rate of admitted files (input rate) is equal to the rate of successfully decoded files (output rate), hence we can characterize the system performance by means of the stability region of our queueing system.
 We let $\Gamma(\hv)$ denote the capacity region for a fixed channel state $\mathbf{h}$, as defined in Theorem \ref{th:capacityDegradedBC}.
 Then we have the following: